eXpandFramework/Reactive.XAF/src/Modules/JobScheduler.Hangfire/Readme.md

 Follow the next steps:
 1. Configure the Hangfire [default storage](https://docs.hangfire.io/en/latest/configuration/using-sql-server.html).
 Additionally consult Hangfire docs to configure/implement any other Hangfire related scenario, there are no restrictions.
-1. Add a model assembly `job source` pointing to the assembly containing your Job types.</br>
+2. Add a model assembly `job source` pointing to the assembly containing your Job types.<br><br>
     ![image](https://user-images.githubusercontent.com/159464/103508193-4b7dcb80-4e69-11eb-82be-7fa109720368.png)
-2. Mark any type with a default constructor with the `Xpand.XAF.Modules.JobScheduler.Hangfire.JobProviderAttribute`.
+3. Mark any type with a default constructor with the `Xpand.XAF.Modules.JobScheduler.Hangfire.JobProviderAttribute`.
    ```cs
     [JobProvider]
     public class Job {
     }
    ```
-3. All public methods without parameters can be scheduled using the UI or code.
+4. All public methods without parameters can be scheduled using the UI or code.
    ```cs
     [JobProvider]
     public class Import {